Power Up the Design and Ensure Robust Finance Transformation

 Design and Prepare for Delivery: Implementation Readiness

-In our last post, we discussed understanding the context.
+In our last post, we discussed Understanding the Context.
 That is part of implementation readiness.
 In addition to sponsorship, it is crucial to take the preparatory change actions for transformation.
 Different methodologies will tackle this in a variety of ways.
 Select whichever method suits you and your organisation’s culture, but assessing and investing in readiness is essential.
 Take time to consider the perceptions and experiences of your targets for change:

-• How many changes have occurred previously?
+- How many changes have occurred previously?

-• How were they managed?
+- How were they managed?

-• Does this change require different skills?
+- Does this change require different skills?

-Taking the time to invest in readiness will save time and energy as you progress and the resistance emerges.
+Investing in readiness will save time and energy as you progress and the resistance emerges.

 Design and Prepare for Delivery: The Programme Management Office